Poison

+During the COVID-19 lockdowns, reports indicated a 37% increase in cases of deliberate self-poisoning among adolescent girls.
 In biology, a poison is a chemical substance causing death, injury or harm to organisms or their parts.
 In medicine, poisons are a kind of toxin that are delivered passively, not actively.
 In industry the term may be negative, something to be removed to make a thing safe, or positive, an agent to limit unwanted pests.
 In ecological terms, poisons introduced into the environment can later cause unwanted effects elsewhere, or in other parts of the food chain.